-World Showcase’s Mexico pavilion is next at the 2019 Epcot International Festival of the Arts, where you’ll find the El Arista Hambriento, or “the Hungry Artist” Food Studio.
+World Showcase’s Mexico pavilion is next at Epcot’s International Festival of the Arts, where you’ll find the El Arista Hambriento, or “the Hungry Artist” Food Studio.
 This Walt Disney World dining review features real world photos of every food and dessert on the menu, and offer our thoughts on each dish.

 One of the small joys I take from writing these reviews is making dumb jokes, most of which are amusing to me alone.
 I’ve learned to keep them fairly apolitical, because no one wants an American’s perspective of current affairs related to their country.
 Nevertheless, even a mere allusion will sometimes elicit a “stick to what you know” comment.
 That’s challenging, because I’m not really sure what I know if not dumb jokes.